Fair’s Fair in Calgary

 Recently I had the privilege of browsing the vintage children’s books at the Mount Royal (17th Avenue SW) store.
 It was breathtaking.
 I’ve never seen so many beautiful classic books for young adults and children in one place.
 All the usual books and collections were represented there, including Nancy Drew, Elsie Dinsmore, school readers, fairy tales, classics like Alice in Wonderland and Bambi, Mother Goose, the My Book House series, Dr. Seuss, Winnie the Pooh, and the Journeys through Bookland series.

-I had brought in books to trade, and they gave me credit half of them (which is actually quite good, as they are picky).
+I had brought in books to trade, and they gave me credit for half of them (which is actually quite good, as they are picky).
 I turned right around and used that credit for these gems…

 (I’ll post more about these three soon!)